jerrybarnett/node-red-contrib-sms/Readme.md

    6. In httprequest node enter username and password

 Inspired by a flow from @github/srakovec 'Sending SMS from your own local Gateway'

+## NOTE- Currently in development, so not even sure if this is working yet.
+Testing soon.